How are applicants selected for the MCP program?

 When will the interview be conducted?

-Interviews are usually conducted on the last Friday in November and the first Friday in December.
+Interviews are usually conducted on the last Wednesday and Friday in November.
 Exact dates for interviews are not normally set until all applications have been received on the closing date.

 When will I be contacted for an interview?